lightningstrike-mariia/clarity-solver/README.md

 I'm trying to write a README file

-This C program is a raw implementation of Vogel's approximation method.
+This C program is a raw implementation of Vogel's approximation method and a student project.
 It's designed to calculate the initial basic feasible solution to a transportation problem.

 You need to put your transportation problem into a text file named "tpfile.txt" to get the solution.